sameer/WarmRoastSetup/README.md

 ## Linux
 [Tutorial Video](https://youtu.be/c0ffjooX7Jw)

-**UPDATE:** The only requirements to run WarmRoast now is JDK 8 and the ability to run the `java` command.
+**UPDATE:** The only requirements to run WarmRoast now is the Java Developer's Kit and the ability to run the `java` command.

 **WARNING:** Do not leave WarmRoast on forever!
 It can seriously degrade your server's performance if left on for no reason!